basho/rfc/open/query-buffers.md

 5. The query buffer has its access time updated.

+### Reuse of query buffers to enable paging

+*Note:** Described semantics is to be implemented in version 1.6.
+In version 1.5, the behaviour is as if `qbuf_id` is always undefined.

+1. In this RFC, **paging** is understood and implemented as a series of SELECT queries (a) with the same FROM, WHERE and ORDER BY clauses and only differing in LIMIT and/or OFFSET clauses, and (b) each follow-up query having the same `qbuf_id` as returned in the `#tsqueryresp` from the original query.
+Each query in this sequence will be directed to the query buffer set up for the original query.

+2. When paging queries as described above, the records included in WHERE range are frozen for the duration of query buffer life cycle.
+   The important implication is that concatenated result of `SELECT ...
+LIMIT 5 OFFSET 0` and `SELECT ...
+LIMIT 5 OFFSET 5` is guaranteed to be the same as `SELECT ...
+LIMIT 10 OFFSET 0`.

 ### Grouping and ordering

 Ordering of grouped rows, such as those resulting from a query